 The United Nations Sustainable Development Goals (SDGs) look to tackle some of today’s biggest global issues and SDG 5 aims to address the issue of gender equality.

-As part of the University Impact Rankings, Times Higher Education has produced a ranking focusing on how universities are contributing to gender equality.
-Some of the measures that are looked at as part of the ranking are research on gender, policies on gender equality, their commitment to recruiting and promoting women, the proportion of first-generation female students and student access measures.
+As part of the Impact Rankings, Times Higher Education has produced a ranking focusing on how universities are contributing to gender equality.
+Some of the measures looked at as part of the ranking are research on gender, policies on gender equality, commitment to recruiting and promoting women, the proportion of first-generation female students and student access measures.
 You can read more about the methodology here.

 Top five universities for gender equality

-The university is also dedicated to combating sexual violence on campus through the development of a respectful relationships education programme to be implemented across the Australian university sector.
+Western is also dedicated to combating sexual violence on campus through the development of a respectful relationships education programme to be implemented across the Australian university sector.

-A Gender Equality Strategy and Action Plan 2015-2020 has been implemented to focus on the areas where gender equality can be improved.
+A Gender Equality Strategy and Action Plan has been implemented to focus on the areas where gender equality can be improved.
 One of the key aims for the plan is to support the university’s efforts in recruiting, retaining and helping female staff advance.
 Other measures that have been introduced in response to the plan are improved breastfeeding facilities on campus, additional leave for staff experiencing domestic violence, and the development of a Gender Equality Policy.

-Top universities for gender equality 2019: Top 100
+Top universities for gender equality 2021: Top 100